cedadev/ceda-cc/CCCC/branches/branch-sp/README.txt

   --blfmode <mode>      # set mode for batch log file -- see log file modes --flfmode <mode>      # set mode for file-level log file -- see log file modes --aMap                # Read in some attribute mappings and run tests with virtual substitutions, see also map2nco.py

+Environment variables:

+  CC_CONFIG_DIR  ## Set to the location of a custom configuration directory.
+If unset the default configuration will be used.

 After running: